lleon95/NFC_Points_Service/Readme.txt

     - Nomenclature:
         Variables name must be respected to guarantee a properly coupling between different subsystems.
         For example:
-            * lectorID: is the reader ID.
+            * readerID: is the reader ID.
 It will be unique to every readers.
             * cardID: is the cardID.
 Each card has its own ID and helps to identify a spectific user account.
     - Communication API:
         Backend communication is based in RESTful APIs.
 That means that all the access will be done through